 Moving on, a 30-minute drive further down the coast will take you to Skógafoss Waterfall.
 Again, it’s breathtakingly beautiful and at 25m wide it seemingly curves around the cliff creating a mesmerising cascade of water that gracefully falls 60m straight down.

 Getting up close to the waterfall here will leave you soaked in seconds!
 But it’s such a fun experience to stand right next to the thundering water.
 At Skógafoss there’s also the opportunity to view the waterfall from above.

 The winding staircase to the top (which features over 500 steps) is a bit of a workout, and if I’m honest the climb was a little scary in winter since the stairs were covered in a thick layer of snow and ice.
-Yet, the views more than makeup for this hardship as you’re treated to panoramic vistas of the coastline in the distance!
+Yet, the views more than makeup for this hardship.

 The last stop for the day on my ultimate Iceland road trip is Reynisfjara Black Sand Beach.
 Another Icelandic location that became famous after featuring in Game of Thrones, the beach stretches for almost a mile and its shimmering black sand is said to look like caviar.